Mythical Horses

 The first eight items are from the aforementioned book.
 This list is quite specific, and I will add other well-known horses to it.
 It’s important to note that there is a significant cultural layer related to horse culture in various parts of the world.
 Therefore, my additions will only skim the surface of this vast topic.
 This list will explore various mythical horses names from different cultures and legends.

-5. The horses of the Four Horsemen of the Apocalypse.
+- The Horses of the Four Horsemen of the Apocalypse.

-6. Widowmaker the horse and cowboy Pecos Bill.
+- Widowmaker the Horse and Cowboy Pecos Bill.

-11. The horses of the Ossetian Nart epic.
+- The Horses of the Ossetian Nart Saga.

 Native American Tribe Amulets

 Native Americans, particularly tribes of the Southwest, carved small images of animals from semiprecious stones.
 These fetishes were believed to have magical powers that could be used by the bearer to overcome threats or problems.
-A horse fetish was—and still is— popular, as it is thought to possess healing powers and to provide strength and swiftness.
+A horse fetish was—and still is—popular, as it is thought to possess healing powers and to provide strength and swiftness.
+Sacred horses hold a significant place in these traditions, symbolizing spiritual and cultural importance.

 Interestingly, it’s unclear when exactly the people of these areas started making these amulets.
 Horses became extinct in the Americas in the 8th millennium BCE and only reappeared during the colonization period of the 16th century [4].